Best In-ear Headphones iMore 2021

 - Best Neck Earbuds: Bose QuietControl 30

-The secure fit and design of the Jabra Elite 65t do a lot to help the sound quality.
+The secure fit and design of the Jabra Elite 75t do a lot to help the sound quality and make them the best in-ear headphones on the market right now.
 The sound-isolation, thanks to how snuggly these fit in your ear, is excellent and it's easy to tune out the outside world by pumping the volume up on your favorite tunes.
-Plus, considering the type of headphones these are, the Jabra Elite 65t have excellent bass, and I never found the sound to be distorted, even at high volume levels.
+Plus, considering the type of headphones these are, the Jabra Elite 75t have excellent bass, and I never found the sound to be distorted, even at high volume levels.

 The last thing worth highlighting is the excellent Jabra Sound+ app that lets you control a few different things.
 It has an EQ that you can adjust with custom settings or pick on of the six presets.
 The best part of the app is the ability to activate the "HearThrough" feature, which allows the built-in microphones to pick up outside noise and allowing you to hear a bit of what's going on around you.